In this tutorial, I will show you how to integrate Tailwind CSS 4 into your Django project.

 </html>

-2. We can still use Django static template tag to import images from the frontend project.
+statictemplate tag to import images from the frontend project. - We use

-# please make sure 'npm run start' is still running
+# please make sure 'npm run watch' is running

 (venv)$ python manage.py migrate